Conqu3red/PolyEditor/README.md

 # Instructions

-1. Download `PolyEditor.rar` in the Releases tab.
+1. Download `PolyEditor.exe` in the Releases tab.
-2. Place both `PolyEditor.exe` and `PolyConverter.exe` (both are inside the rar) in the same folder as the levels you want to edit.
+2. Place it in the same folder as the levels you want to edit.
 The game stores Sandbox levels in `Documents/Dry Cactus/Poly Bridge 2/Sandbox`.
-3. Run `PolyEditor.exe` and wait for it to load.
+3. Run it and wait for it to load.

 ### Keybinds
 - scroll wheel - zoom